DarLador/TasksMonster/README.md

 ## The application
 TasksMonster application was built in Anaconda Python 2.7 on windows.
-As soon as time permits I will upload a new version with related files so that the software will work on any PC.
+As soon as time permits I will upload a new version with related files so that the application will work on any PC.

 ## Snapshots
 Students' screen